anshumanbh/git-all-secrets/README.md

 ## What is this about?
-git-all-secrets is a tool that will
+git-all-secrets is a tool that will:
 * Clone multiple public github repositories locally,
 * Scan them using tools such as [truffleHog](https://github.com/dxa4481/truffleHog) and [git-secrets](https://github.com/awslabs/git-secrets),
 * Combine the output from all files from both the tools into one consolidated output file

 ## What was the need to write yet another tool to look for secrets in github repositories?
 I looked at a large number of open source tools that could be potentially used to look for secrets in github repositories.
 Some of the top tools that I thought were good are: [gitrob](https://github.com/michenriksen/gitrob), [truffleHog](https://github.com/dxa4481/truffleHog) and [git-secrets](https://github.com/awslabs/git-secrets).